 Attribute-based validation example

-The purpose of this chapter is to introduce and explain the concept of attribute-based validation based on a simple example.
-Before working with this example, it is recommended that you make yourself familiar with the concept of test validation.
+In this chapter, we’ll demonstrate the concept of attribute-based validation based on a simple example.
+Before working with this example, make sure you’re familiar with the ⇢ basic concept of test validation.

 Start Ranorex Studio and open the solution file

-Click the Green light radio button in the radio button group box
+3. Click the radio button Green light in the radio button group box.

 Attribute-based example test definition

-Details about the Recorder control center are summarized in > Ranorex Studio fundamentals > Ranorex Recorder > ⇢ Recorder control center & hotkeys.
+Learn more about the Recorder control center in Ranorex Studio fundamentals > Ranorex Recorder > ⇢ Recorder control center & hotkeys.

 Starting the test recording